-Four time Emmy winner, Joseph Sargent, is our first distinguished director-in-residence.
+Four-time Emmy winner, Joseph Sargent, was IEMC's first distinguished director-in-residence.

-Working into his 80s, Two of his recent projects won Emmy as Outstanding Made for Television Movie.
-HBO's Something the Lord Made starred Alan Rickman and Mos Def as pioneering heart surgeons.
-It also won a Peabody Award, a DGA Award, and an NAACP Image Award in 2004.
+Working into his 80s, Sargent's recent projects won Emmy as Outstanding Made for Television Movie, including HBO's Something the Lord Made starring Alan Rickman and Mos Def as pioneering heart surgeons.
+The docudrama also won a Peabody Award, a DGA Award, and an NAACP Image Award in 2004.
 Kenneth Branagh portrayed President Franklin Roosevelt in Warm Springs, which also won Emmys for Outstanding Art Direction, Music Composition, and Sound Mixing.